 Radar is joining this consortium as a specialist in digital storytelling and to help young people find the right solution to ensure their voices and experiences are heard.

 We’re in the early stages of this consortium, and as an enquiry-based project, we are going into it with equal amounts of ambition and uncertainty.
 The first stage is focused on deep listening and building a network of youth co-producers up around the work.
 We are particularly working to create a safe space for young disabled women, girls and non-binary people ages 13-24 to ponder on this enquiry and to try and answer it themselves.

 With a diversity of national partners, the consortium reaches the groups that are the least heard in our national conversations.
 This includes young Muslim teenagers and LGBTQI+ young people who often don’t see themselves represented in the service language or support communication materials and, at times, find themselves blocked by cultural perceptions

-We are excited to be releasing a national survey in July to gather liver experiences around supporting friends and to be working with a steering group of young people who will shape how this project looks and feels.
+In July we released a national survey that set out to gather lived experiences around supporting friends.
+We are excited to be moving into the co-creation phase of the project and to be working with a steering group of young people who will shape how this project looks and feels.